PrestaShop/prestashop-specs/content/1.7/back-office/shop-parameters/contact/stores/stores-listing.md

 When a search is performed with "yes" selected, only the stores enabled are displayed.
 When a search is performed with "no" selected, only the stores disabled are displayed.
-Pressing "reset" will remove the selected search option.

 ### Bulk actions